hi @Andrew Wynd here's the schema for that FAQ page:

 • Project delays

-Even small errors can compound quickly across a build.
+Even small errors can compound quickly across a build, which is why accurate surveying is essential.

 • Site managers